ruoyongxu/ruoyongxu.github.io/_pages/home.md

 ## Software
 * [clrng](https://github.com/ruoyongxu/clrng): an R package built as a tool set for random number generation on GPUs in R. This package is dependent on the [gpuR](https://github.com/cdeterman/gpuR) package and utilize the MRG31k3p RNG from the clRNG, an OpenCL library by Pierre L’Ecuyer.
-Contributors for this package are Ruoyong Xu and Patrick Brown.

-* [gpuBatchMatrix](https://github.com/ruoyongxu/gpuBatchMatrix): an R package that does several matrix operations that are useful in geostatistical model computations in batches on GPU in R. Contributors for this packages are Patrick Brown and Ruoyong Xu.
+* [gpuBatchMatrix](https://github.com/ruoyongxu/gpuBatchMatrix): an R package that performs parallel batch matrix operations on GPU, particularly tailored for geostatistical model evaluations.

 * [gpuLik](https://github.com/ruoyongxu/gpuLik): an R package that computes profile likelihoods for linear geostatistical models on GPUs.